Man and woman holding thermometer and looking at phone together

 There are other physiological indicators you might notice as your ovulation approaches.
 It’s during this point in our cycle that we usually feel our best - sex drive is naturally high, hormones give us plump skin, and we may have more energy than at other points in our cycle.
 You might also notice an abundance of cervical mucus, or vaginal discharge, during your fertile window.

-You can also take an LH test 24-48 hours prior to ovulation.
+You can also take an ovulation test 24-48 hours prior to ovulation.
 This simple ovulation test looks for a surge in luteinizing hormone in urine - this indicates ovulation might be about to take place.
-If you’re interested in measuring LH, you can buy LH tests online at our webshop or look for them in your local pharmacy.
+If you’re interested in measuring LH, you can buy ovulation tests online at our webshop or look for them in your local pharmacy.

 3. Boost your body (and mind)